-class scrapy.exporters.PickleItemExporter(file, protocol=0, kwargs)

-Exports Items in pickle format to the given file-like object.
+class scrapy.exporters.PickleItemExporter (file, protocol=0, \\kwargs) Exports Items in pickle format to the given file-like object.

-- file the file-like object to use for exporting the data. - protocol (int) The pickle protocol to use.
+- file the file-like object to use for exporting the data.
+Its write method should accept bytes (a disk file opened in binary mode, a io.BytesIO object, etc) - protocol (int) The pickle protocol to use.